chrisaugu/pngx-api/README.md

 ### Setup

-Fork `main` branch into your personal repository.
+Fork `master` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
 Before starting development, you should check to have any errors.